Skip to content

 November 1, 2016 by Ginger Hultin MS RDN

 Are you getting a little tired of rolled oats?
 Eating the same breakfast day in and day out?
 Sometimes oatmeal can get a bit boring but did you know that there are other delicious grains you can have instead?
-This Gluten Free Quinoa Porridge is as simple as making oats in the morning and includes favorite flavors like cherries and spices that make you crave this at the start of each day.
+This Power Breakfast Quinoa Bowl is as simple as making oats in the morning and includes favorite flavors like cherries and spices that make you crave this at the start of each day.

-Gluten Free Quinoa Porridge is packed with fiber, vitamins, minerals and antioxidants for a healthy start to your morning.
+This Power Breakfast Quinoa Bowl is packed with fiber, vitamins, minerals, and antioxidants for a healthy start to your morning.
 Pro tip – make quinoa ahead and keep in the refrigerator for breakfast and dinner recipes alike.
 All you have to do is make it once and then you’ll be able to enjoy it all week long without any extra work.
 Looking for other meal prep tips or quinoa recipes?
-Check out my new book, Anti-inflammatory Diet Meal Prep.
+Check out my book, Anti-inflammatory Diet Meal Prep.
 Meal prep for the win!

-The combination of sweet cherries, nutty pecans, coconut flakes and cinnamon starts your day off on the right foot, with each ingredient offering loads of nutritional benefits.
-Gluten Free Quinoa Porridge is packed with fiber, vitamins, minerals and antioxidants leaving you feeling nourished and energized to tackle your day.
+The combination of sweet cherries, nutty pecans, coconut flakes, and cinnamon starts your day off on the right foot, with each ingredient offering loads of nutritional benefits.
+The Power Breakfast Quinoa Bowl is packed with fiber, vitamins, minerals and antioxidants leaving you feeling nourished and energized to tackle your day.

 If you can’t find fresh or frozen cherries, dried would be delicious too.
 Or choose whatever fruit happens to be in season, like peaches or raspberries.
 Yum!